 Episode 15 – How to improve your posture

 Posture is about finding the optimal position for your body in space and time in a given environment.
-In this article, I wanted to share with you my top four (4) tips on how to improve your posture.
+In this article, I wanted to share with you my top four (4) posture tips and ticks to improve your posture.

 Let’s go through them!